DIYbioGroningen/DIYBioGroningen.github.io/README.md

 # DIYBioGroningen.github.io

-A vibrant community of Makers, Hackers and Do-it-yourself biologists
+A community of Makers, Hackers and Do-it-yourself biologists.

 ![DIYbio at the Maakfestival 2017](20170520_Maakfestival.jpg)